 Hence the command client script1 starts up client 1 and client script2 starts up client2.

-Application Layer

-The client application process read its "scripted actions" from the file scripti.txt.
-That is, client1 reads from script1.txt and client2 read from script2.txt command number message where message is a text message.
-The maximum size of a message is 400 bytes.

-Each client application process sends requests (one at a time) to the server application process of the form:
+Application Layer The client application process read its "scripted actions" from the file scripti.txt.
+That is, client1 reads from script1.txt and client2 read from script2.txt Each client application process sends requests (one at a time) to the server application process of the form: command number message where command can be one of the following: